Frequently Asked Questions

 What is the Pathways to Politics Program for Women?

-The Pathways to Politics Program for Women is a non-partisan initiative born out of a partnership between the Women’s Leadership Institute Australia, Trawalla Foundation and Melbourne School of Government.
+The Pathways to Politics Program for Women is a non-partisan initiative born out of a partnership between the Women’s Leadership Institute Australia, Trawalla Foundation and Melbourne School of Government at the University of Melbourne.

-It provides a select group of female University of Melbourne students and alumni, the opportunity to gain the skills and networks to reach elected office at local, state and national levels.
+It provides a select group of female graduates from all Victorian universities with the opportunity to gain the skills and networks to reach elected office at local, state and national levels.

 Modelled on the Harvard Kennedy School program, 'From Harvard Square to the Oval Office', it aims to redress the lack of representation of women in Australian politics.

-The program is led by presenters from across the political spectrum including politicians (both sitting and retired), pollsters, public speaking professionals, campaign strategists, advisors, consultants and public policy experts as well as leading figures in Australian political and public life.
+The program is led by presenters from across the political spectrum including politicians (both sitting and retired), public speaking professionals, media and campaign strategists, advisors, consultants and public policy experts as well as leading figures in Australian political and public life.

 The structure of each session varies, including panel discussions, workshops, seminars, Q&A discussions, practical work and networking opportunities.